 Medical Student Clerkship Information

 In addition to the required fourth-year GW medical student rotation, the Department of Emergency Medicine is pleased to offer GW students and visiting students a variety of clinical and didactic courses.
-The emergency medicine faculty are some of the most active teachers in the medical school.
+The emergency medicine faculty are some of the most active teachers in medical school.
 Together with our residents, fellows, and staff, we are excited to share our knowledge and experience with students interested in exploring careers in emergency medicine.
 In addition, emergency medicine providers possess particular skills that can augment the practice of providers in a variety of fields.
-We welcome you to explore all the opportunities available through the the George Washington University (GW) School of Medicine and Health Sciences (SMHS) Department of Emergency Medicine.
+We welcome you to explore all the opportunities available through the George Washington University (GW) School of Medicine and Health Sciences (SMHS) Department of Emergency Medicine.